joncrlsn/pgdiff/README.md

 1. cd to the new pgdiff directory
 1. edit the db connection defaults in pgdiff.sh
 1. ...or manually run pgdiff for each schema type listed in the usage section above
-1. review the SQL output for each schema type and, if you want to make them match, run it against db2 (Function SQL requires the use of pgrun instead of psql)
+1. review the SQL output for each schema type and, if you want to make them match, run it against the second db

 ### getting started on windows